AymenBenAouicha/Ansible-upgrade/README.md

 ## Error Conditions

-The playbook will exit on any failure in the softwware activation tasks.
+The playbook will exit on any failure in the software activation tasks.
 This is to avoid taking out both members of a cluster.

 Investigate any hosts that have reported a problem, and re-run the playbook to continue.
 It will move quickly through tasks that were already done and proceed with remaining upgrades.